Robert Kennaway Douglas: Early life

+Career

 Douglas was in China with the consular service, from 1858 to 1865.
 He then became Professor of Chinese at King's College, London.

 He was vice president of the Royal Asiatic Society, and the first Keeper of the British Museum's new Department of Oriental Printed Books and Manuscripts when it was created in 1892.
 He was knighted in 1903 and died a decade later, on 20 May 1913.

+During the 1890s Douglas collaborated on short stories with Elizabeth Thomasina Meade.
+He wrote articles for the Dictionary of National Biography and for the Ninth Edition (1875-1889), Tenth Edition (1902-03) and Eleventh Edition (1911) of the Encyclopædia Britannica, the latter including a long article on "China" and articles on Chinese cities ("Peking", "Nanking", "Shanghai", "Tonkin") and an article on Genghis Khan.

+Personal life

+In August 1867 at St. Leonards, Douglas was married to Rachel Charlotte Kirkby Fenton (1842–1921), a daughter of Kirkby Fenton of Caldecott Hall, Warwickshire.
+Among their children were: